DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/15-Processing-Top-Level-Domains/55-Checking-File-Size.md

 *  List Was An Empty File After Download.
-Tue Feb  6 00:20:18 MST 2024
+Wed Feb  7 00:20:17 MST 2024
 *  List Was An Empty File After Download.
+Wed Feb  7 00:20:18 MST 2024
-Tue Feb  6 00:20:19 MST 2024
+*  List Was An Empty File After Download.
+Wed Feb  7 00:20:18 MST 2024